arilia/reaper-scripts/Chords/README.md

 2. Open/refresh the web page on your tablet.
 3. The `arilia_Reachords Export.lua` action in REAPER should be running.
    You can do it manually from the action list or click on the dedicated button in the web interface
+4. You can open multiple projects/songs at the same time and the web page automatically shows the project you are working on

 ## Project status